HFTrader/awesome-machine-learning/README.md

 * [numpy-ML](https://github.com/ddbourgin/numpy-ml): Reference implementations of ML models written in numpy
 * [Neuraxle](https://github.com/Neuraxio/Neuraxle): A framework providing the right abstractions to ease research, development, and deployment of your ML pipelines.
 * [Cornac](https://github.com/PreferredAI/cornac) - A comparative framework for multimodal recommender systems with a focus on models leveraging auxiliary data.
 * [JAX](https://github.com/google/jax) - JAX is Autograd and XLA, brought together for high-performance machine learning research.
+Increasingly important for cutting-edge research and production ML, especially for training large models.
+Offers NumPy-like API with automatic differentiation and XLA compilation for TPUs and GPUs.
 * [Catalyst](https://github.com/catalyst-team/catalyst) - High-level utils for PyTorch DL & RL research.
 It was developed with a focus on reproducibility, fast experimentation and code/ideas reusing.
 Being able to research/develop something new, rather than write another regular train loop.
 * [Fastai](https://github.com/fastai/fastai) - High-level wrapper built on the top of Pytorch which supports vision, text, tabular data and collaborative filtering.
 * [scikit-multiflow](https://github.com/scikit-multiflow/scikit-multiflow) - A machine learning framework for multi-output/multi-label and stream data.